-- 7.2.4 A Code Complaint under section 3.5:

-- a) can only be made by the person (or a representative of the person) who considers their privacy was intruded upon; and

-- b) is not subject to subclause 7.2.3(b).

-Note: For the avoidance of doubt, a privacy complaint under section 3.5 must still relate to material that has been broadcast by the Licensee in Australia, and be received within 30 days of the broadcast.
+- 7.2.4 A Code Complaint under section 3.5: - a) can only be made by the person (or a representative of the person) who considers their privacy was intruded upon; and - b) is not subject to subclause 7.2.3(b). - Note: For the avoidance of doubt, a privacy complaint under section 3.5 must still relate to material that has been broadcast by the Licensee in Australia, and be received within 30 days of the broadcast. - 7.2.5 A Licensee must display on its website (or related entity website) a link to the Free TV Australia webpage containing the electronic form for the lodgment of complaints.